 One of the directions of our research in Algebra is the study of automorphisms with restrictions on their fixed points, with the aim of achieving greater commutativity of the group, or of a suitable large subgroup.
 Another strongpoint is developing novel Lie ring methods, as well as proving results on Lie rings and their automorphisms, which can be applied to groups.

-Much of research in conducted in international collaboration.
-The Brazilian research council CNPq provided a Special Visiting Researcher grant for Dr Evgeny Khukhro, who regularly visits University of Brasilia for joint research on application of Hall—Higman—type theorems and Lie ring methods, as well as developing new length-type parameters for nonsoluble finite groups with applications to profinite groups.
+Much of the group's research is conducted in international collaboration.
+The Brazilian research council CNPq provided a Special Visiting Researcher grant for Prof Evgeny Khukhro, who regularly visits University of Brasilia for joint research on application of Hall—Higman—type theorems and Lie ring methods, as well as developing new length-type parameters for nonsoluble finite groups with applications to profinite groups.
 Collaboration with Universities of Ankara and Dogus University in Istanbul resulted in new Hall—Higman—type results for Frobenius—type groups of automorphisms.
 In several joint papers with researchers in Novosibirsk (Russia), Mulhouse (France), and Brasilia, Lie ring methods were successfully applied for studying nilpotent groups and their automorphisms.